What is Malware and How to Prevent Malware Attacks?

 Malware disguises itself as a legit software that deceives many users into installing them.
 Some of them hide behind a deceptive link or attachment.
 When the user clicks on it, the malware installs.

-How Malware Attacks
+About Blank Malware Attacks

 Once installed, malware can encrypt files or hold the file hostage until the user pays the ransom the hacker demands.
 Malware also gives hackers full control over the computer by installing more malicious tools.
 By doing so, hackers can turn on the mic to listen to conversations and control the camera to monitor the victim.